 Cover your wires

-You want to cover any wires that your rabbit can reach with some plastic electrical tubing.
+You want to cover any wires that your rabbit can reach with some plastic split loom tubing.
 This has honestly been a life saver (wire saver?) for me.
 For one, rabbits are much less likely to bite into thicker tubes.
 And two, if your rabbit does go for the tube, it will take them time to chew through the plastic cover to the wire inside.
-This gives you time to notice your rabbit’s behaviour and replace the plastic cover.
+This gives you time to notice your rabbit’s behavior and replace the plastic cover.